 The world of personal finance is complex and it’s only going to get more complex.
 The CFPB does vital work for citizens who are wronged by financial corporations large and small.

 Important: Is your house rep on the Financial Services Committee?
 Is your senator on the Banking, Housing, and Urban Affairs committee?
 Then it’s extra-important that you call.
 Check the links below before picking up the phone.

 Senate Banking, Housing, and Urban Affairs Committee:

 Sample script: “Hello, I’m (Firstname Lastname, of town, zip code).
 I’m calling to ask Senator/House Rep (Lastname) to fight any efforts to cripple or declaw the Consumer Financial Protection Bureau.
 It is an independent watchdog that provides financial education and aids ordinary people who have been hurt by banks, payday lenders, mortgage companies, credit score companies, and other financial entities whose mistakes can ruin lives.
 The CFPB has done good in its short existence.
-Please defend it from Republican efforts to render it toothless, and that includes supporting Leandra English as the rightful director of the agency.
+I ask you to defend it against Republicans who would render it toothless, and that includes supporting Leandra English as the rightful director of the agency.
 The CFPB line of succession was designed to protect its independence and insulate it from political meddling.
 Trump’s attempt to install Mick Mulvaney, who already has a job in the administration, is a blatant example of political meddling.
 Please go on record in support of English and in support of the independence of the CFPB.”

 Visit the CFPB web site:

 Subscribe to One Thing You Can Do by clicking the button on the upper right of the page.
 And tell your friends about the blog!

 Follow it on Twitter: